morelinq/MoreLINQ/README.md

 ### Fold

-Returns the result of applying a function to a sequence of 1 element.
+Returns the result of applying a function to a sequence with 1 to 16 elements.

 This method has 16 overloads.